In recent years, Mexico has become an attractive destination for companies looking to outsource their business operations.

-With the conclusion of the U.S. farm labor agreement known as the bracero program in the late 1960s, manufacturing in Mexico developed.
+Manufacturing in Mexico developed with the conclusion of the U.S. farm labor agreement known as the Bracero program in late 1960.

-The U.S. and Mexican governments resorted to The Border Industrialization Program, which allowed U.S. businesses to build products in Mexico with reduced duties using raw materials and components from the U.S.
+The U.S. and Mexican governments resorted to the Border Industrialization Program, allowing U.S. businesses to build products in Mexico with reduced duties using raw materials and components from the U.S.

 Over the years, simple assembly operations in Mexico have evolved into complicated manufacturing operations, including televisions, vehicles, industrial, and personal products.

-While low-cost commodity manufacturing has flocked to China, Mexico is attracting U.S. businesses looking for low-cost alternatives close to home for higher-value end products and just-in-time components.
+While commodity manufacturing has flocked to China, Mexico is attracting US businesses looking for low-cost alternatives close to home for higher-value end products and just-in-time components.

 The pros of outsourcing to Mexico

 The cost of goods is unquestionably the most compelling reason to outsource labor and production.
-Not only is labor economic in Mexico, but many resources are as well.
 Doing business in Mexico can significantly boost a company’s profitability over time.

-Aside from being cost-effective, here are the other benefits of nearshoring to Mexico:
+Aside from being cost-effective, here are the other benefits when companies outsource to Mexico.